Graphic chronicles / Series 01

 I still have to defeat procrastination daily but I am learning.
 There are black and white days, but acknowledging the need for purpose is the most revealing sweetness of the den.

 Beyond thinking and envisioning, I have found that action is the thrill, the only valuable pill to take daily, small but key.
 So I take the Den as a playground for the real thing, training in your mind.
 Envisioning the change before it hits my reality.
-It could be uncomfortable, uneasy but it could also be the stepping stone of your “voice”.
+It could be uncomfortable, and uneasy but it could also be the stepping stone of your “voice”.
 Each den reveals things to change, face and conquer but also why you do things and why you do things you love.
 Love and joy in the den are the treasure and they come as silent as a happy moment.
-If joy is the GPS, the den is the radar.
+If joy is the GPS the den is the radar.

-The Creative intelligence in you
+The Creative Intelligence in you

 A creative intelligence in me that is key to whatever I put my mind into.
 The den demands you to let go, to stop being adamant on your forces, doing it all by your means till exhaustion.

-You mus be aware of the creative block or fatigue, the rise of questions and condemnations over our creativity.
+You must be aware of the creative block or fatigue, the rise of questions and condemnations over our creativity.
 Example, when you are on a project and it’s not feeling right or the inspiration is “out of town” it all results in: you are out of place. what do you do then?
 What are your resources?…